Im2SurfTex: Surface Texture Generation via Neural Backprojection of Multi-View Images: Introduction

 Unfortunately, these methods suffer from a number of limitations.
 First, merely projecting the generated images back to the surface tends to generate texture distortions in areas of rapid depth changes or high curvature surface regions (Figure \ref{fig:teaser}, left).
 Second, the images generated from different views are often combined with ad-hoc criteria to create a single surface texture.
 For example, many methods~\cite{Chen:2023:Text2tex, Richardson:2023:Texture} simply transfer the colors from the most front-facing view to each texel (i.e., pixel in the texture map), causing visible seams in the texture maps especially in areas where colors of neighboring texels are copied from different views (Figure \ref{fig:teaser}, middle \& right).
 Other methods rely on simple averaging schemes of RGB colors~\cite{Ceylan:2024:Matatlas} or image latents, causing significant color bleeding.
 Others resort to global texture optimization techniques \cite{Cao:2023:Texfusion, Liu:2024:SyncMVD}, which are slow and can still fail to generate coherent textures since their initialization is still based on ad-hoc thresholds for view selection and color averaging.

-Our approach, named \method, addresses the above limitations with the introduction of a novel feedforward module that can be easily integrated to existing texture generation approaches.
+Our approach, named \method, addresses the above limitations with the introduction of a novel, optimization-free module that can be easily integrated to existing texture generation approaches.
 The module is trained to combine color information from multiple viewpoints to textures through a cross-attention mechanism, where for each surface point, several candidate image neighborhoods across different views are examined and combined back in texture space depending on local surface geometry, as encoded in 3D positions, normals and geodesic distances within these patches.
 In this manner, the attention mechanism captures local context based on surface (geodesic) proximity rather than relying solely on 3D Euclidean proximity that might correlate surface region textures far from each other in geodesic sense.
-Our module operates in a feed-forward manner, yielding coherent textures efficiently, within a few seconds, without requiring any slow optimization procedures.
+Our module yields coherent textures efficiently, without requiring any slow optimization procedures.
 Our experiments indicate significant improvements in generated texture quality, measured by different scores, including FID~\cite{Heusel:2017:GANs}, KID~\cite{Bińkowski:2018d:Demystifying}, CLIP~\cite{Schuhmann:2022:Laion5b} metrics, when compared to alternatives.

-In summary, our method introduces the following contributions: \begin{itemize} \item a cross-attention mechanism that learns how to wrap generated images from different views onto a single, coherent surface texture map in a feed-forward manner. \item we integrate this modules with multiple alternative backbones based on texture map diffusion showing consistent improvements in synthesized texture quality. \end{itemize}
+In summary, our method introduces the following contributions: \begin{itemize} \item a cross-attention mechanism that learns how to wrap generated images from different views onto a single, coherent surface texture map. \item we integrate this modules with multiple alternative backbones based on texture map diffusion showing consistent improvements in synthesized texture quality. \end{itemize}